Finding missing or moved photos

 the Finder/Explorer window and return you to the Folder panel.
 If all has

-gone well (i.e. you selected the correct folder and the files within it
+gone well (i.e. you selected the correct folder and the photos within it

-were not renamed in the interim) the ? badge denoting a missing
+had not been renamed in the interim) the ? badge denoting a missing

 reconnected to the folder.
 Once the missing folder has been reconnected the

-? badge will be removed from the photos.
+! badge will also be removed from the

 Up to this point I've demonstrated how you can find and

-reconnect a missing folder, but there is an alternative, and in my view
+reconnect to a missing folder, but there is an alternative, and in my view

 much safer approach.